hopsoft/composite_cache_store/README.md

     ),

     # Layer 2 cache (outer)
-    Rails.cache, # use whatever makes sense for your app as the remote inner-cache
+    Rails.cache, # use whatever makes sense for your app

     # additional layers are optional
   )